 Dogs are welcome in the Park on leads at all times.
 There are two dog-friendly walks available and dog facilities outside the Visitor Centre.

-Cycling within the Park is not permitted, with the exception of our annual Family Cycling Day on the 14th August.
+Cycling within the Park is not permitted, with the exception of our annual Family Cycling Day on Sunday 13th August.
 We do have bike racks by the Palace for visitors who arrive by bike.

 Book your visit View map

 Discover the Ancient Oaks

 New research has found that Blenheim Palace is home to the greatest collection of ancient oak trees anywhere in Europe.